kenkenen/stelligent-u/00-dev-environment/README.md

 What method did you use to store the aws credentials?
 What are some other options?

+> I created a script that stores the Access Key ID ($akey), Secret Access Key ($skey), and ARN ($arn) into a JSON.
+The
+> JSON is used to create the credentials file.
+The ARN is pulled from the JSON and stored in a separate variable
+> ($MFA_SERIAL).
+A function is declared (generateToken) which prompts the user for a 6 digit code and stores it in a
+> variable ($MFA_CODE). $MFA_SERIAL and $MFA_CODE are used to execute the awscli command represented by the variable
+> $authOutput. $authOutput is called and the output is stored in a token file.
+The credentials file is then overwritten
+> with the Access Key ID, Secret Access Key, and Session Token stored in the token file.
+When executed again, the script
+> will check if the token file exists and if the session expiry date is passed.
+If it exists and expirt is not passed,
+> the user is presented with a message indicating the token is still valid.
+If it is passed, then the function is
+> invoked.

 ###### Question 0.1.1: 2

 Which AWS environment variable cannot be set in order to run the `aws sts get-session-token` command?

+> AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN can not be set when running the command.

 ##### Option 2: Using AWS Vault to automatically handle your temporary tokens